 Most ceramic pans lose significant non-stick performance within 6 to 12 months of regular use.
 Heavy use (4 to 5 times per week) accelerates this to as little as 4 to 6 months.
 The sol-gel ceramic coating is softer than PTFE and wears down faster from thermal cycling and utensil contact.
 A comparable PTFE pan typically lasts 2 to 4 years under the same conditions.

-Why does food start sticking to my ceramic pan?
+Why does food start sticking to a ceramic pan?

 Are Teflon pans safe to use in 2026?

 Yes.
 All PTFE cookware manufactured after 2013 is PFOA-free.
-The American Cancer Society states there are no known risks to humans from using Teflon-coated cookware at normal cooking temperatures.
+The FDA has authorized PTFE nonstick coatings for food contact, and notes that polymerized coatings pose negligible risk at normal cooking temperatures.
 The only concern is overheating above 500 degrees Fahrenheit on an empty pan, which releases fumes that can cause temporary flu-like symptoms.
 Normal cooking with food and oil in the pan never reaches these temperatures.